Discord-Dashboard/Dark-Dashboard/README.md

 # DarkDashboard

 DarkDashboard is a completely free theme.
-This is nearly completed.
-Message me on discord if you find any bugs, iMidnight#3611.
-Most of the variables are not the same as Capriham theme so you may need to change them.
+If you find any issues, join the discord-dashboard [Discord Server](https://discord.gg/CHbfcSbEgd)!
 This theme was heavily based on Capriham and credit goes to breftejk.

 # Install